gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 ### -OnBehalfOf
 Note: Applies to the unified labeling client only.
-Use it instead of the *Token* parameter.

 To use this parameter, you must run your PowerShell session with the **Run as Administrator** option.